Burn – Magicka Dragon Knight PvP Build

 Main Bar – Sword & Shield: Flame Lash, Burning Embers, Fossilize/Shattering Rocks, Burning Talons, Coagulating Blood, Ferocious Leap

-Back Bar – Ice Staff: Degeneration, Engulfing Flames, Elemental Drain, Volatile Armor, Reflective Plate, Eye of the Storm
+Back Bar – Ice Staff: Degeneration, Engulfing Flames, Elemental Drain, Volatile Armor, Mist Form, Devouring Swarm

 - Burning Embers: Great single target DoT that can be placed on multiple people that heals you based on damage done.
 By boosting the damage of this ability, we give ourselves offensive based healing capabilities which is fantastic.

 - Fossilize/Shattering Rocks: Amazing stun, I recommend this over Stone Giant any day.
-You can’t mess up with this ability, and the best part is that it has an immobilize after the stun is over.
-You can also run Shattering Rocks for the heal if you dont think the immobilize is worth it
+You can’t mess up with this ability, and the best part is that you get healed if the enemy attacks you within 4 seconds after the stun.
+You can also run Fossilize for the root if you dont think the heal is worth it.

 - Coagulating Blood: Our defensive burst heal on the build.
 I’m choosing to run this on my front bar similar to previous builds for the same reason – I like to have the skill where my spell damage & magicka pools are highest to ensure that the heal has the biggest possible tooltip.